Skip to content

 163. Number of fatalities as a result of work-based accidents?

-1 - The company has recorded 1 fatality in 2022 across all operations.
+2 - The company has recorded two fatalities in 2023 across all operations.

 • Smallholders and suppliers Smallholders and suppliers